Lakeshore Cavaton's and Cavapoo's

 Meet the breeder

-I'm Barb D., the breeder behind Lakeshore Cavatons located in Hamilton, MI.
-We are a small, family-owned breeder of healthy, happy little fur babies.
-We are dedicated to the Cavaton breed exclusively.
-Our parent dogs are AKC registered and have been genetically tested and OFA certified.
+I'm Barb D., the breeder behind Lakeshore Cavaton's and Cavapoo's located in Hamilton, MI.
+I am a small, family-owned breeder of healthy, happy little fur babies.
+I was dedicated to the Cavaton breed exclusively but recently expanded my program to including the Cavapoo breed after finding an excellent poodle stud.
+My parent dogs are AKC registered and have been genetically tested and OFA certified.
 Some breeder's do minimal testing on their breeding dog's.
-We feel this is a disservice to you and chose to do annual OFA testing to assure our parent dog's are healthy.
-Yes, this is expensive but we want your new fur baby to have the best start that we can give them.
-We feel they are and always will be a part of our extended family.
-Our dog's live in our home, not in a kennel and are spoiled daily.
-We look forward to connecting with you!
+I feel this is a disservice to you and chose to do annual OFA testing to assure our parent dog's are healthy.
+Yes, this is expensive but I want your new fur baby to have the best start that I can give them.
+I feel they are and always will be a part of my extended family.
+My dog's live in our home, not in a kennel and are spoiled daily.
+I look forward to connecting with you!

 Q. & A. with Barb